Extracting Photon-Number Information from Superconducting Nanowire Single-Photon Detectors Traces via Mean-Derivative Projection: Results

 An example of a measurement trace is shown in \autoref{fig:results}a.
 Fitting the PCA model yields 512 principal components, ranked according to the amount of variance in the dataset they capture.
 The time traces can be projected onto the principal components to reduce the dimensionality of the data. \autoref{fig:results}b shows an example of this projection onto the first two principal components for traces with a mean absorbed photon number $\mu=1.77$.
 We find that the first principal component contains most relevant photon number information, which is apparent by the near-exclusive horizontal separation of clusters in \autoref{fig:results}b and this component's high explained variance (Appendix~\ref{sec:app:screeplot}).

 The PCA is done separately for the different mean absorbed photon numbers $\mu$, and we find consistent results across all datasets.
 The first principal components for the different datasets are all very similar to each other, as illustrated by the examples in \autoref{fig:results}c.
 Also shown in the figure is the derivative of the mean trace of the dataset, which shows a remarkably strong resemblance to the first principal component.
 This means that we can assign a photon number to an SNSPD pulse by calculating the projection of the trace to the mean derivative of the dataset.
 To assign physical meaning to the values resulting from this projection, we approximate the detection traces for $n$ photons, $V_n(t)$, as time-shifted variants of the 1-photon trace, $V_1(t)$.
+This approximation is consistent with the observation that higher photon-number events produce steeper rising edges, which to first order can be approximated as a small time-shift of an otherwise similar pulse shape.
 Under this assumption, the projection $P$ can be written as

 where $C$ is a constant and $\Delta t$ is a photon-number-dependent time shift.
 For more information on this approximation, see Appendix~\ref{sec:app:timeshift}. \autoref{eq:projection} shows that the approximated time shift of the projected trace can be calculated as $\Delta t = \frac{1}{C} P(V_n(t))$.
 This projection to the mean derivative can thus be linked to a shift in time of the pulse under linear approximation, and yields the same results as PCA.
 The results of the projection are shown in \autoref{fig:results}d.